 Combination Ladder Accidents

-In a report by Nautical Institute, a crew injured his wrist while securing the pilot ladder to a cleat on the ship’s side during a combination ladder setup,
+In a report by the Nautical Institute, a crew injured his wrist while securing the pilot ladder to a cleat on the ship’s side during a combination ladder setup.

 When he was tying the ladder to the sunken cleat on the ship’s side, a huge wave caught the bottom of the pilot ladder and jerked it aft while the seaman’s hand was on the recess.